Brothman/Plaque/README.md

 As hinted earlier, I want to add `direct messaging` into Plaque.
 This allows two users to communicate in real time with added privacy.

+#### 4. Emoji Support

+I believe Emoji support can be added through a NPM React Package.
+I will research this further.

+#### 5. Different colors for different users

+I want each non-client user to have a random color assigned to it.
+This way everyone speaking can be identified by their color as well as their username.